What is Mesnex?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Other drugs may interact with mesna, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Mesnex, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Mesnex (mesna)

 - During pregnancy